aidomon/Python-Slow-DoS-attacks/README.md

 2. [Slow DoS Intrusion Detection System](#Slow-DoS-Intrusion-Detection-System)

 # Slow DoS attack generator
-Python script SlowDoSGen.py is a generator of slow DoS attacks Slowcomm and Slow Next, used to prevent service on application layer protocols.
+Python script SlowDoSGen.py in GENERATOR folder is a generator of slow DoS attacks Slowcomm and Slow Next, used to prevent service on application layer protocols.
 To do this, so-called sockets are used, which connect the attacker's computer with the targeted server.
 These attacks have 3 phases:

 1. Establishing the maximum number of connections to the server using the so-called initial requests.
 2. Keeping the connection active by means of so-called maintenance requirements.